 sudo apt update

-Check the candidate version before you install the package.
+If APT completes without repository errors, check the candidate version before you install the package.

 apt-cache policy azure-cli